 - President Trump pulled the United States out of the Iran deal, despite international observers and U.S. intelligence asserting that Iran is in compliance with the most intrusive inspection regime ever administered.
 He and his National Security Advisor John Bolton, an architect of the Iraq War, seem to be willfully escalating tensions there and leading the United States into another war in the Middle East.

-- President Trump announced intentions to pull out of the Intermediate-Range Nuclear Forces (INF) Treaty, a Reagan-era deal that got rid of an entire class of weapons, as of August 2019.
+- President Trump pulled out of the Intermediate-Range Nuclear Forces (INF) Treaty, a Reagan-era deal that got rid of an entire class of weapons in August 2019.

 - While negotiations with North Korea provide hope, we fear President Trump will never move past the pageantry toward substantial ways to denuclearize North Korea — and that we are one tweet away from a return to “fire and fury.”

 - President Trump is showing reluctance to extend the New Strategic Arms Reduction Treaty (New START) with Russia past its expiration in 2021.
 This Obama-era treaty reduced the United States’ and Russia’s nuclear arsenals and provides U.S. intelligence officials with daily updates on Russian nuclear activities.